 The Fund is an Alternative Investment Fund for the purposes of the Financial Services and Markets Act 2000 of the United Kingdom ("FSMA") and has been qualified under Regulation 59(1) of the Alternative Investment Fund Managers Regulations 2013 of the United Kingdom (the "UK AIFMR").
-On that basis, the Fund may be marketed in the United Kingdom to prospective shareholders which are domiciled or have a registered office in the United Kingdom and who qualify as "professional investors" for the purposes of Regulation 2 of the UK AIFMR.
+On that basis, the Fund may be marketed in the United EAA Persons who qualify as "professional investors", as defined under FSMA.

-As regards prospective shareholders in the United Kingdom who do not qualify as professional investors ("Other Persons"), the Fund is a collective investment scheme and is not a recognised scheme for the purposes of FSMA.
+As regards prospective shareholders in the United Kingdom who are not EEA Persons or who do not qualify as professional investors ("Other Persons"), the Fund is a collective investment scheme and is not a recognised scheme for the purposes of FSMA.
 The communication in the United Kingdom of any invitation or inducement to invest in Shares is restricted by law.
 Accordingly, any offer of Shares is directed only at Other Persons in the United Kingdom reasonably believed to be of a kind to whom such an invitation or inducement may lawfully be communicated (i) if effected by a person who is not an authorised person under FSMA, pursuant to the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (the "FPO") or (ii) if effected by a person who is an authorised person under FSMA, pursuant to the Financial Services and Markets Act 2000 (Promotion of Collective Investment Schemes) (Exemptions) Order 2001 (the "PCIS Order") or the rules in Section 4.12 of the Conduct of Business Sourcebook of the Financial Conduct Authority of the United Kingdom.
 Such persons include: (a) persons having professional experience of participating in unregulated collective investment schemes and (b) high net worth bodies corporate, partnerships, unincorporated associations, trusts, etc. falling within Article 49 of the FPO or Article 22 of the PCIS Order.
 Investment in the Shares is available only to such persons.